 Next to the Victory, perhaps the most famous of the “wooden walls of England” was the Sovereign of the Seas, later the Sovereign and finally the Royal Sovereign.
 It was King Charles I who conceived the idea of building the mightiest ship that had yet been seen, and he drew up the first plans for her.
 The Admiralty was very much opposed to the idea, as the vessel would be of a size hitherto undreamed-of, and thus very expensive to build, and it was with difficulty that the Admiralty was persuaded to agree to the building of such a ship.
 She cost more than £40,000 - a sum equivalent to an amount many times greater to-day.
 After many vicissitudes, including a postponed launch, the Sovereign of the Seas put to sea, and it was at once apparent she was far too high to be of much use at sea.
 In spite of this, however, her almost legendary fame persisted.
 Under the Cromwellian regime, the Sovereign of the Seas was reduced to a two-decker, and began at once to justify her reputation,.
 In Blake’s encounter with van Tromp she acquitted herself so well that the Dutch nicknamed her the “Golden Devil”.
 From then till 1696, when she was accidentally destroyed by fire, she was frequently in action.
 Frank Bowen’s chapter describes the eventful history of this famous ship, with detail of her dimensions and armament.

 Not may people realize that the Royal Navy may be on active service in peace-time.
 That is a fair description of the duties of the China Gunboats, about which this chapter is devoted.
 The Yangtse Gunboat Patrol is a section of the Royal Navy which is always on active service.
 Over a stretch of 1,300 miles of river these interesting units protect civilians of every nationality from the attentions of numerous bands of pirates.
-This chapter is by Hector Bywater and is the ninth article in the series The Navy Goes to Work.
-There is a complementary article on Chinese Piracy in parts 52-53.

 The Motor Launch Patrol included 550 MLs manned by officers and men of the Royal Naval Volunteer Reserve.
 In the successful raids on Ostend and Zeebrugge the dramatic exploits of the MLs gained for these small craft a permanent place in naval history.
 This chapter is by Sidney Howard and is concluded in part 36.
 You can read more about the MLs by following the link to Gordon Maxwell’s book The Motor Launch Patrol (published 1920).